 Please continue to pay your rent as normal.
 You can pay us using the following methods:

-If you have any concerns about making payments or are unsure how to pay, please send an email to email@example.com and include your name, address and contact telephone number, and we will respond within 3 working days.
-Alternatively, you can call us on 0118 937 2784.
+If you are having difficulty paying your rent, you should contact us immediately on 0118 937 2784 or you can send an email to email@example.com and include your name, address and contact telephone number, and we will respond within 3 working days.

 Contact us as soon as possible if you fall into arrears.
 We will need details of your income and outgoings to create a plan you can stick to.

-If you do not contact us, we will take action to recover the money – we will add any court fees to the money you already owe.
-You should also contact us if are in arrears when you move out – you will still have to pay them.
+If you do not contact us, we will take action to recover the money.
+We will add any court fees to the money you already owe.
+You should also contact us if you are in arrears when you move out – you will still have to pay them.

-There are three rent-free weeks in a year except for those on licence agreements.
+There are 3 rent-free weeks in a year except for those on a non-secure tenancy agreement.
 Rent-free weeks fall on bank holidays.
 If you are in arrears, you will have to pay through these weeks.
-The rent free weeks for 2021 are Monday 3 May, Monday 30 August and Monday 20 December.

-If you are interested in using this service please contact the Rents Helpline on 0118 937 2784 for further details.
-If you already received your user name and password, you can access COS here.
+If you are interested in using this service, please contact the Rents Helpline on 0118 937 2784 for further details.

-You will need to tell Universal Credit about your annual rent change by updating your Universal Credit journal.
-There is a step to step guide on how to do this on our Universal Credit page.
+You will need to tell Universal Credit about your annual rent charge by updating your Universal Credit journal.
+Visit out Universal Credit page for a step by step guide on how to do this.